mansstiv/Quotes-Rest-API/README.md

 ## Part 2: Testing

-Tested with pytest endpoints that create, update and return a quote.
+Tested with <b>pytest</b> endpoints that create, update and return a quote.

 ## Part 3: Containerization